 He then put another section of loin in the oven and quickly opened the door every 30 minutes, spritzed the meat with a mix of apple juice and apple cider vinegar (the dotted red line).
 In previous experiments on whether opening and closing a smoker will slow cooking, Blonder showed that the impact is minimal on the meat, especially on cookers with a thermostat such as an indoor oven, pellet smokers, or a charcoal grill with a thermostat blower.
 That's because meat cooks by the heat built up in the outer layers of the slab being transmitted to the center of the slab, and although opening the cooker cools the air slightly, it has little effect on the meat, and the air rapidly returns to cooking temps.

-As you can see, from Blonder's chart, spritzing had little or not impact on cooling and cooking time needed to hit the optimum temp of 145°F for the tender and lean pork loin.
-If he took it up to 180°F, a temp more common for pork shoulder, the cut used for making pulled pork or the temp common for ribs, the unspritzed meat hit 180°F in about eight hours (the bumps in the lines are due to the oven cycling on and off in response to its thermostat).
+As you can see, from Blonder's chart, spritzing had little or no impact on cooling and cooking time needed to hit the optimum temp of 145°F for the tender and lean pork loin.
+If he took it up to 180°F, a temp more common for pork shoulder, the unspritzed meat hit 180°F in about eight hours (the bumps in the lines are due to the oven cycling on and off in response to its thermostat).
 Spraying extended the time needed to reach 180°F to nine or 10 hours.
 A small percentage of that is due to opening the door, but most of it is due to the cooling effect of the mist.
 Still, the impact on cooking time is not huge, probably about 10 to 20%, adding perhaps one or two hours to the cook.

-Blonder used a kitchen oven because there is much less airflow than an outdoor oven (around 5 air exchanges per hour).
-"However," he explains, "as any athlete knows, evaporative cooling is more effective in a breeze" and outdoor cookers tend to have a lot more airflow to vent the combustion gases and smoke (more than 100 air exchanges per hour).
+Blonder used a kitchen oven because there is much less airflow than an outdoor oven (around five air exchanges per hour).
+"However," he explains, "as any athlete knows, evaporative cooling is more effective in a breeze."
+Outdoor cookers tend to have a lot more airflow to vent the combustion gases and smoke (more than 100 air exchanges per hour).